Dawg4321/Dawg4321/README.md

 # About me
 Hello all, my name is Ryan and welcome to my github page!
-I mainly use this to keep track of personal projects.
+I mainly use this to keep track of some of my personal projects.
 I love a good challenge and learning new skills!
 Feel free to contact me if you want to chat.

 ## Interests
 - Computing and Processors :computer: